 Chefchaouen, the muse of painters and photographers, the Moroccan sapphire.

-The first thing most displayed on the walls of this fortress are the shades of blue, stretching all over the walls: azurin, electrical, lozenge ...
+The first thing most displayed on walls in this fortress are the shades of blue, stretching all over the walls: azurin, electrical, lozenge ...
 A choreography of colors reminiscent of the sky or the ocean and enchants you from the first steps.

-Behind the majestic color, the second most displayed thing on the walls io Chefchaouen is the stunning blankets and carpets.
+Behind the majestic color, the second most displayed thing on walls in Chefchaouen is the stunning blankets and carpets.
 Made with sheep's wool, hand-woven, they serve as decoration in homes, hotels and guest house.
 There are also clothes, hats, plates and lamps, all in light industry.

 I - About Chefchaouen

-Chefchaouen (or simply Chaouen) is a charming small town in the Rif mountain.
+Chefchaouen (or simply Chaouen) is a charming small town in the Rif mountain (northern Morocco).
 Located at the foot of two mountains, Jebel Kela and Tissouka, the city has also derived its name (meaning chefchaouen "the two horns").
-Nicknamed "the holy city" for its many religious buildings, it also has probably the most beautiful Medina in the Rif region.
+Nicknamed "the holy city" for its many religious buildings, it also has probably the most beautiful Medina (old city) in the Rif region.

 In this beautiful scenery of mountains, it is an ideal location as "base camp" while on holiday, since it is both the starting point for hiking, it is particularly quiet and relaxing there while having beautiful beaches nearby (50km magnificent roads).